 Copyright © Nucleus Medical Media, Inc.

-- Wrong model of golf clubs
+- Using the wrong model of golf clubs

-- Improper technique for hitting a tennis ball
+- Hitting a tennis ball incorrectly

 Doing certain arm motions too much, such as:

 - Tennis strokes (forehand or serve)